alexdma/linkedmoby/README.md

 # MobyGames Linked Data generator

-Tools to build an RDF dataset out of the MobyGames database.
+Tools to build an RDF dataset out of the MobyGames database, http://mobygames.com/

-Unless otherwise authorised by MobyGames, you are not allowed to republish the actual data.
+You are free to use and redistribute this tool under the terms of the License.
+However, unless otherwise authorised by MobyGames, you are __not allowed__ to redistribute the data generated using this tool.

-Please do NOT contact us to ask for the data or a MobyGames API key: contact Simon and the MG folks instead, they're a smashing bunch of chaps.
+Please do NOT contact us to ask for the data or a MobyGames API key: contact Simon Carless and the other MG folks instead, they're really nice guys.

+# Features
+* Extraction of data on games, game groups, platforms and genres
+* Writing to SPARQL endpoints, even if behind Basic HTTP Authentication.

 # Requirements
-1. An API key for the MobyGames HTTP API
+1. An API key for the MobyGames HTTP API.
+For more information on how to obtain one, check out https://www.mobygames.com/info/api
 2. Python 3 and pip
 3. A SPARQL endpoint where you can perform UPDATE operations